suttacentral/awesome/README.md

 # awesome SuttaCentral
-Awesome stuff built on top of SuttaCentral’s awesomeness
+Awesome stuff built on top of SuttaCentral’s awesomeness.

+If you have something awesome to add, let us know.
+If not, why not make something?

 ## house awesome